Mobility

 Improvements in technology over the past several decades, such as LIDAR, GPS, and the internet seem to be converging that way, while also increasing the number of distractions for a driver — podcasts, audiobooks, movies and phone calls have joined radios to compete for a driver’s attention.

-But the idea of a car that drives itself has been floating around for a surprisingly long time.
 General Motors’ Futurama exhibit at World’s Fairs before and after World War II featured radio control towers along highways like the ones used for air traffic control.

-The current interest in them, however, dates back to the 1980s when companies like Mercedes-Benz and various universities, sometimes funded by the Defense Advance Research Projects Agency (DARPA), began experimenting with using computer technology to automate driving.
-These experiments worked on eliminating the need for external guidance like radio control or electromagnetic guides buried in the street.
+More recent autonomous vehicles history, however, dates back to the 1980s when companies like Mercedes-Benz and various universities, sometimes funded by the Defense Advance Research Projects Agency (DARPA), began experimenting with computer technology to aid autonomous transportation.

 Then in the 2000s, DARPA funded more projects.
 Larger companies, like Google, got involved when they announced their "autonomobile" concept, based on studies demonstrating that driver error was a leading cause of crashes.

-Ever since, a number of companies have announced interest in the field and have inched closer to reality.
+A number of companies have announced interest in the field and have inched closer to reality.

 BMW developed a car that could learn a course when driven and then recreate it, down to the precise pedal movements the driver used.